Dear Developer, The Web Isn't About You

 It's the ultimate in Lean UX.

-It's also the ultimate in labour-saving.
+It's also the ultimate in labor-saving.
 For real - you only build what you need.
 No bootstrapping into expensive frameworks.
 No taking on other peoples heavy systems.

 You only add more advanced things as they are proven necessary by user feedback and testing.